0eef0/vetProject/README.md

 # Vet Project

-Simple pet adoption website for use with the West-MEC north-east campus's Veterinary program.
+Simple pet adoption website for use with the West-MEC north-east campus Veterinary program.